1986webdeveloper/ObjectDetectorAndroidJava/README.md

 - Tensorflow (if you have not installed you can download it from here : https://www.tensorflow.org/install)

 Here how to use it
-- Add this line in your project level build.gradle file
+- Add below code in your project level build.gradle file
 ```
 classpath 'org.apache.httpcomponents:httpclient:4.5.4'
 ```
-- Add these lines on top in your app level build.gradle file
+- Add below code on top of your app level build.gradle file
 ```
 project.buildDir = 'gradleBuild'
 getProject().setBuildDir('gradleBuild')